CX-0146 Supply Chain Disruption Notifications 2.0.1

 Notification ID | M | UUID | Unique ID identifying the notification. | urn:uuid:d9452f24-3bf3-4134-b3eb-68858f1b2362 |

-Affected Sites Sender | O | Collection - BPNS - String | The affected Business Partner site Numbers of the sender.It is RECOMMENDED to send the senderBpns.
-It MUST be possible to select multiple senderBpns. | BPNS7588787849VQ |
+Affected Sites Sender | O | Collection - BPNS - String | The affected Business Partner site Numbers of the sender.It is recommended to send the senderBpns.
+It must be possible to select multiple senderBpns. | BPNS7588787849VQ |

-Affected Sites Recipient | O | Collection - BPNS - String | The affected Business Partner site Numbers of the recipient.It is RECOMMENDED to send the recipient Bpns.
-It MUST be possible to select multiple recipient BPNS. | BPNS6666787765VQ |
+Affected Sites Recipient | O | Collection - BPNS - String | The affected Business Partner site Numbers of the recipient.
+It is recommended to send the recipient Bpns.
+It must be possible to select multiple recipient BPNS. | BPNS6666787765VQ |

-Leading Root Cause | M | Enumeration | Possible values: - strike - natural disaster - production incident - pandemic / epidemic - logistics disruption - war - other | strike |
+Leading Root Cause | M | Enumeration | Possible values: - strike - natural disaster - production incident - pandemic / epidemic - logistics disruption - war - insolvency - other | strike |

 Effect | M | Enumeration | Notification Category / ImpactFrom a business perspective, demand or capacity reduction are the most relevant values in connection with above mentioned root causes.
 For technical completeness demand or capacity increase are also added to the value list. | demand-reduction , capacity-reduction , capacity-increase , demand-increase |

-Material Number Customer | O | Collection - ID - String | If the customer is the sender to send Customer Material number is RECOMMENDED.
-It MUST be possible to send n customer material numbers. | MNR-7307-AU340474.002 |
+MaterialsAffected.Material Number Customer | O | String | If the customer is the sender to send Customer Material number is recommended.
+It must be possible to send n customer material numbers. | MNR-7307-AU340474.002 |

-Material Number Supplier | O | Collection - ID - String | If the supplier is the sender sending supplier material number is RECOMMENDED.
-It MUST be possible to send n supplier material numbers. | MNR-8101-ID146955.001 |
+MaterialsAffected.Material Number Supplier | M | String | Must always be set following Industry Core Conventions CX-0126.
+It must be possible to send n supplier material numbers. | MNR-8101-ID146955.001 |

-Material Global Asset ID | O | Collection - ID - String | MaterialGlobalAssetID references a digital twin.
+MaterialsAffected.Material Global Asset ID | O | String | MaterialGlobalAssetID references a digital twin.
 Via a digital twin a recipient is able to identify the own affected material numbers as the digital twin connects sender and recipient material numbers.
 If a digital twin is available it is RECOMMENDED only exchanging the digital twin material number. | urn:uuid:48878d48-6f1d-47f5-8ded-a441d0d879df |

-Start Date of Effect | M | Timestamp | Expected start date of the impact MUST be shared by the sender of the message.This also applies to cases where the sending of the message and start date of the effect differ from each other. | 2023-06-05T08:00:00+02:00 |
+Start Date of Effect | M | Timestamp | Expected start date of the impact must be shared by the sender of the message.This also applies to cases where the sending of the message and start date of the effect differ from each other. | 2023-06-05T08:00:00+02:00 |

-Expected End Date of Effect | O | Timestamp | Expected end date of the impact MAY be mentioned by the sender of the notification. | 2023-06-19T08:00:00+02:00 |
+Expected End Date of Effect | O | Timestamp | Expected end date of the impact may be mentioned by the sender of the notification. | 2023-06-19T08:00:00+02:00 |

-Status | M | Enumeration | Notification status | "open" , "resolved" |
+Status | M | Enumeration | Notification status reflecting whether the impact of the notification still has an impact on the partner. | "open" , "resolved" |

 Content Changed At | M | Timestamp | Time where any property of the notification was updated the last time. | 2023-06-19T08:00:00+02:00 |

-Related Notification ID | O | UUID | Unique ID identifying a previously received notification triggering the exchange of the current notification. | urn:uuid:d05cef4a-b692-45bf-87cc-eda2d84e4c04 |
+Related Notification ID | O | Collection - UUID | Unique ID identifying a previously received notification triggering the exchange of the current notification.
+Must be set when forwarding a notification. | urn:uuid:d05cef4a-b692-45bf-87cc-eda2d84e4c04 |

-Source Notification ID | O | UUID | Unique ID identifying a source notification related to the current one. | urn:uuid:c69cb3e4-16ad-43c3-82b9-0deac75ecf9e |
+Source Notification ID | O | UUID | Unique ID identifying a source notification related to the current one.
+Must be set when forwarding a notification. | urn:uuid:c69cb3e4-16ad-43c3-82b9-0deac75ecf9e |

-Table 10: Demand and Capacity Notification Payload Description
+Table 9: Demand and Capacity Notification Payload Description

 5.2 ACTORS & ROLES